MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/newyammer-faq.md

 A: Users will either see the new Yammer or the classic Yammer experience depending on the state of their home network.
 If your network hosts an external group, people within your network that are opted-in will see that group in the new Yammer experience.
 Any guest users within the external group will see the classic Yammer experience if their network is not yet enabled for the new experience.

-**Q: What about external networks?**

-A: Users can continue to access external networks through the Network Switcher icon available on the integrated tool bar at the top of every page.
-On switching, users will see these external networks in the classic experience.

 **Q: Is the new Yammer fully accessible?**

 A: Yes, our new Yammer web experience meets the industry’s accessibility standards (WCAG 2.0) which means that our core scenarios meet accessibility requirements.
 However, there are non-core scenarios where users may run into accessibility issues but these scenarios won’t hinder the full Yammer experience.

-**Q: Are all languages supported in the new Yammer?**
+**Q: Are all languages supported in new Yammer?**

-A: All languages available in classic Yammer are available in the public preview.
+A: All languages available in classic Yammer are available in new Yammer.

 **Q: Can users get to the new Yammer preview without administrator changes?**

-A: A global admin can control whether or not users in their organization can see the toggle to opt into the new Yammer experience.
-But users will always be able to access web.yammer.com while the new Yammer is in the public preview phase.
-If your organization wants to remove all access to the new Yammer during the preview phase, you will need to [contact Microsoft support](https://docs.microsoft.com/microsoft-365/admin/contact-support-for-business-products?view=o365-worldwide&tabs=online).
+A:A global admin  can control whether or not users in their organization can see the toggle to opt into the new Yammer experience.
+But users will always be able to access web.yammer.com.
+If your organization wants to remove all access to new Yammer, [contact Microsoft support](https://docs.microsoft.com/microsoft-365/admin/contact-support-for-business-products?view=o365-worldwide&tabs=online).

 **Q: I don’t want to enable the new experience for my production Yammer network yet.
 How can I test out the new toggle?**